sinodine/notion-automation/checklist.md

 - no block found
 - import folder issues (format)
 - one of the field extracted not matching format (validators)

 - Card not in the right step
 - missing mandatory fields
+- card in trashs (archived: true or in_trash)
+- page in trash
+- emoji

 - missing logo
 - already app created